Evolutionary graph theory derived from eco-evolutionary dynamics: Application I: Deriving evolutionary graph theory dynamics from a network birth and death process

-\item bD dynamics cannot be obtained from NBD evolutionary dynamics.
+\item bD cannot be obtained from NBD.
 It requires birth and movement to be separate, as is evident in its definition (Table \ref{tab:egtdynamics}) where the term representing birth does not specify where an offspring is placed.
-Birth and movement is combined in our framework as seen in equation \eqref{eq: generator} where $b(i,n,\set{I})$ specifies the individual that gives birth and where the offspring is placed.
+In our case, birth and movement is combined as seen in Equation \eqref{eq: generator} where $b(i,n,\set{S})$ specifies the individual that gives birth and where the offspring is placed.

-\item Bd dynamics can be obtained from NBD evolutionary dynamics.
-Similar to bD dynamics, it is also defined with separate birth and movement (Table \ref{tab:egtdynamics}), but its movement term is independent of neighbours.
+\item Bd can be obtained from NBD.
+Similar to bD, it is also defined with separate birth and movement (Table \ref{tab:egtdynamics}), but its movement term is independent of neighbours.
 This allows us to combine movement with birth provided that it does not affect birth.
-This is only true when $W$ is right stochastic ($W\mat{1}=\mat{1}$) and in this case, Bd and LB are equivalent \cite{pattni2015a} and therefore share the same spreading mechanism.
-This is not the case when $W$ is not right stochastic because LB allows position to affect the birth rate, which is $\beta_{U_i}\sum_{x\in\set{X}}W_{X_i,x}$ for $i$, whereas it is $\beta_{U_i}$ in Bd which is independent of position.
+This is only true when $W$ is right stochastic ($W\mat{1}=\mat{1}$) and, in this case, Bd and LB are equivalent \cite{pattni2015a} and therefore share the same spreading mechanism.
+This is not the case when $W$ is not right stochastic because LB allows position to affect the birth rate, which is $\beta_{U_i}\sum_{x\in\set{X}}W_{X_i,x}$ for $I_i$, whereas it is $\beta_{U_i}$ in Bd which is independent of position.

 \item Db and dB can be obtained from SIS-type epidemic dynamics.
 This is because they share the same spreading mechanism and do not have intra-site competition.
-They are obtained by letting $\beta_u\to\infty\ \forall u\in\set{U}$ in equation \eqref{eq:SIS birth}, resulting in vacant sites immediately being occupied by offspring.
+Using the multi-strain SIS model described above, they are obtained by letting $\beta_u\to\infty\ \forall u\in\set{U}$, resulting in vacant sites immediately being occupied by offspring.
 This is how Durrett \& Levin \cite{durrett1996} use the contact process to obtain the voter model \citep{holley1975}, which has identical dynamics to Db.
 This illustrates that pathogen evolution, at least at the between host level, is likely to behave similarly to death-birth evolutionary dynamics rather than birth-death.